artainmo/web-development/README.md

 Those are the only languages a web browser can display.

 **React**<br>
-React is a free and open-source front-end JavaScript library for building user interfaces or UI components.<br>
+React is a free and open-source front-end JavaScript library for building user interfaces or UI components allowing dynamic single-page client applications.<br>
 Material-UI is a react framework that contains pre-made UI components.

+**Angular**<br>
+Angular is a platform and framework for building dynamic single-page client applications using HTML and TypeScript.

 ### Backend
 **nodeJS**<br>